 As of Wednesday, the standoff remained in the area.

-The DFA said Foreign Affairs Secretary Albert Del Rosario already communicated to Chinese Ambassador Ma Keqing the Philippines' stance, and has invited him to the DFA for further discussion.
+The DFA said Foreign Affairs Secretary Albert Del Rosario already communicated to Chinese Ambassador Ma Keqing the Philippines’ stance, and has invited her to the DFA for further discussion.

 The incident is the latest flare-up in tensions between the two countries over competing territorial claims to parts of the West Philippine Sea (South China Sea), which is believed to sit atop vast oil and gas deposits.